-An empyema is a pocket of pus outside the surface of the lung and the tissue that surrounds it.
-The fluid may build up in this space called the pleural space, and put pressure on the lungs.
-The pressure can make it difficult to breath and cause pain.
+An empyema is a pocket of pus outside the surface of the lung and inside the inner surface of the chest wall.
+The fluid may build up and put pressure on the lungs.
+This can make it hard to breath and may cause pain.

 EBSCO Medical Review Board

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 To send comments or feedback to our Editorial Team regarding the content please email us at email@example.com.
 Our Health Library Support team will respond to your email request within 2 business days.